Supplementary Python Basics

 l = [3, 2, 1]

-print('Return the smallest element in the list:', min(l))
+print('Return the smallest value in the list:', min(l))

-print('Return the largest element in the list:', max(l))
+print('Return the largest value in the list:', max(l))

-print('Return the sum of elements in the list:', sum(l))
+print('Return the sum of the elements in the list:', sum(l))

 print('Return a new sorted list:', sorted(l))